aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/10-DOM.md

 You also have inherent properties on the element that let you get the dimensions of the element.

-- `element.clientHeight` : the height of the element including padding
+- `element.clientHeight` : the height of the element including padding, excluding border
-- `element.clientWidth` : the width of the element including padding
+- `element.clientWidth` : the width of the element including padding, excluding border
 - `element.offsetWidth` : the width of the element including padding and border
 - `element.offsetHeight` : the height of the element including padding and border